ap0llo/mddocs/README.md

 mddocs apireference --assembly <PATH-TO-ASSEMBLY> --outdir <OUTPUT-DIRECTORY>
 ```

-**Note:** The tool will delete all files in the output directory before writing the result.
+**Note:** If the output directory already exists, all files in the output
+directory will be deleted.

 For an example of what the output looks like, have a look at the
 [demo project](docs/demoprojects/api/DemoProject/Namespace.md).